 If your student has a chronic medical condition, you need to notify the attendance, nurse, and counseling offices.

 a.
 Have your student come by the attendance office to pick up a Correction Form.
 The student will use that to have the teacher sign off that the absent mark was made in error.
 Once we receive the teacher's signed form, we can make the corrections.

 b.
 Students can also address the error directly with the teacher, either in person or by email.

 c.
 We in attendance will not adjust an absent mark unless we receive verification from the teacher to do so.

 a.
-If the parent is aware that the student will be late to school, they can call/email us to let us know and we will parent note any missed class time.
+If the parent is aware that the student will be late for school, they can call/email us to let us know and we will parents note any missed class time.
 Remember parent notes are unexcused and a student needs to be present for at least 50% of the class to get credit for that class period.

 b.
-Students who are late to school MUST sign in at the attendance office so that we are aware of what time they arrived on campus.
+Students who are late for school MUST sign in at the attendance office so that we are aware of what time they arrived on campus.

 a.
 The student can come by the attendance/front office to scan the VOE QR code that we have posted.
 This QR code will open the VOE request form.
 The student will need to provide their full name and ID number and date of birth.